alexyorke/alexyorke.github.io/_posts/2021-09-18-quickly-estimating-unused-filesystem-blocks.md

 ---
 title: "Quickly estimating unused filesystem blocks"
 date: 2021-09-18
+description: "How to estimate deleted-but-not-overwritten data by scanning unused filesystem blocks, with an XFS example and recovery-tool walkthrough."
 ---

 If you delete a file from a filesystem, it is removed from the index but usually stays on disk until a newer file overwrites it.